arunps12/VocalBaby/README.md

 > **Classes:** `Junk`, `Non-canonical`, `Canonical`, `Cry`, and `Laugh`

 The repository also includes data preparation scripts that show how to extract infant vocalization clips from long audio recordings and convert them into Mel-spectrogram images for model training.
-Although the **BabbleCor** corpus used for original training is not publicly shared, this repository allows anyone to use the same training pipeline on any open-source or private dataset **without errors**.
+Although the **BabbleCor** corpus [BabbleCor Dataset on OSF](https://osf.io/b2j9r/) used for original training is not publicly shared, this repository allows anyone to use the same training pipeline on any open-source or private dataset **without errors**.

 ---